What's the first thing you reach for when waking up?

-There are no serious plans to make social media better for society.
+There are absolutely NO serious plans to make social media better for society.

 Changes like that don’t happen because someone’s privacy is at risk.
 They don’t happen because teens have more anxiety and depression.
 And they don't happen because someone wrote a post about it or made a documentary.

-They may get the conversation started (and they have) but significant changes from the top usually only happen when those who have power are affected personally.
+They may get the conversation started but significant changes from the top usually only happen when those who have power are affected personally.

-To be fair, our overlords are not the only people motivated by money.
+To be fair, our leaders and overlords are not the only people motivated by money.
 Most of us are.

 Social media might be addictive, it might cause social problems, and it might cause alarming rates of anxiety and depression.